XanderStrike/GazelleUI/readme.md

 ![](https://i.imgur.com/rRBAXAU.png)

-GazelleUI is a web based torrent manager a-la CouchPotato, Headphones, or SickRage, but just for [Gazelle](https://github.com/WhatCD/Gazelle) based music trackers (such as APL or PTH).
-It serves as a web wrapper for Gazelle's API, and downloads torrents into a folder that can be 'watched' by any torrent client for instant downloading.
+GazelleUI is a web based torrent manager for music, like Lidarr, specifically for Gazelle based music trackers (such as ~~WhatCD~~, ~~APL~~, ~~PTH~~, RED).

+It is simply a wrapper for your tracker's API.
+Search for an artist or album, snatch your preferred quality, and the torrent will be downloaded to a watchfolder.

 It's minimal, it's fast, and it works on your phone.
 What more do you want.